heiswayi/heiswayi.nrird.com/_posts/2018/2018-06-05-modify-file-content-with-installscript.md

 The script above should be self-explanatory.
 If you encountered the similar problem as mine, you may need to change `<PATH_TO_METADATA_FILE>` and `<STRING_TO_FIND>` to your own strings.
-Be aware of possible deadlock, if any, you may need to apply certain conditional statement (checking).
+Beware of possible deadlock, if any, you may need to apply certain conditional statement (checking).
 Hopefully this method may help others who are in the similar situation.